bailfunds/bailfunds.github.io/index.markdown

 ## New York
 ### New York City
-* [Free Them All 2020 ](https://cash.app/$bailoutnycmay) — *This was the main protest support fund.
-As of Sunday evening, they have closed down donations and are asking people to support elsewhere.*
+* [Free Them All 2020](https://cash.app/$bailoutnycmay) — *This was the main protest support fund.
+As of Sunday evening, they have closed down donations and has suggested to donate elsewhere.*
-* [Brooklyn Bail Fund](https://brooklynbailfund.org/donation-form) — *Due to an influx of donations, this Bail Fund has suggested to donate elsewhere*
+* [Brooklyn Bail Fund](https://brooklynbailfund.org/donation-form) — *Due to an influx of donations and an alternate protest support bail fund, this Bail Fund has suggested to donate elsewhere*

 ### Albany
 * [Albany Bail Fund For Black Lives](https://www.paypal.com/pools/c/8pAK2AzvDg)